dannydxu1/iOS-Portfolio-Xu22/README.md

 # iOS-Portfolio-Xu22

 ## Introduction
 Hello!
-I'm Danny Xu, and this is my computer science portfolio.
-In elementary school, I started with drag-and-drop programming languages like MIT's scratch.
-My first taste of "real" programming happened in the sixth grade when I took a Java class.
-In high school, I took AP Computer Science Principles, where I obtained a holistic introduction to computer science.
+I'm Danny Xu, and this is my high school computer science portfolio.
 During my Sophomore year, I joined my school's Futurist Academy club, where I worked on passion projects with friends.
+My junior year, I took AP Computer Science Principles, where I obtained a holistic introduction to computer science.
 In my senior year, I took AP Computer Science A (Java), which solidified my interest in computer science and gave me a foundation to learn more languages.

 ## AP Computer Science Principles
 During APCSP, I learned about the components of algorithms, and how computers/the Internet work, and worked on a final project called the CREATE project.
 At the time I was obsessed with maximizing my productivity, so of course, I made a productivity app for my final project.
 The app was built using MIT App Inventor and was a To-Do List and a Pomodoro Study Timer App.
 The user input was stored on TinyWebDB, and there were even multiple color themes.